Beyond Procedure: Substantive Fairness in Conformal Prediction: Results

 On FACET and BiosBias, Backward CP achieved the lowest \textbf{maxROR}.
 However, Backward CP suffers from larger set size than other CP methods, partially due to its conservative empirical coverage (\Cref{tab:base-model-metrics}), and hence also is less helpful for the task as seen by lower accuracy improvement in all comparisons.
 Meanwhile, Label-Clustered CP offers a robust balance between efficiency and substantive fairness.
 Its \textbf{maxROR} was considerably lower than Backward on RAVDESS and ACSIncome, with much greater helpfulness to the decision maker.

 In contrast, Mondrian and Group-Clustered CP are never optimal in terms of \textbf{maxROR} and induced by far the most unfair outcomes for FACET and RAVDESS.
 For BiosBias they lead to the highest accuracy improvements, but clearly these improvements are not shared equally across groups in the data.
-Mondrian and Group-Clustered CP by design equalize coverage across groups, but this may be in opposition to downstream equity.
+Mondrian and Group-Clustered CP both pursue coverage parity through group-dependent calibration (at the level of individual groups for Mondrian CP and clusters of groups for Group-Clustered CP), but this coverage-oriented objective can be in tension with downstream equity.

+As a robustness check, \Cref{app: group-adoption-interaction} shows that adding an adoption \(\times\) group interaction to the GEE leaves the \textbf{maxROR} rankings among CP methods unchanged, supporting that these downstream-fairness comparisons are not driven by group-varying adoption effects.
 Extended details on these experiments are in \Cref{app:subsec-evaluator-result}, including an ablation with a different LLM on BiosBias.